drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 $$R_{con,t,in} = \frac{1}{A_{t,in}h_{con,t,in}}\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (44)\ $$

-where $A_{t,in}$ and $h_{con,t,in}$ are the contact area between the TPT and insulator and heat conductive transfer coefficient.
+where $A_{t,in}$ and $h_{con,t,in}$ are the contact area between the TPT and insulator and the heat conductive transfer coefficient, respectively.
 The contact area between the TPT and the tube is the product of the thickness of the TPT layer and length of the tube.

 $$A_{t,co} = {n(\delta}_{t}l)\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (45)$$

-where n, $\delta_{t}$, and $l$ are the number, thickness, and length of the pipe integrated with the PV.
+where n, $\delta_{t}$, and $l$ are the number, thickness, and length of the pipe integrated with the PV, respectively.
 The conductive heat transfer coefficient between the TPT and the conducting tube is determined by:

 $$h_{con,t,co} = \frac{2k_{t}}{x_{t}}\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (46)$$

-where $x_{t}$ is dependent on the tube spacing *w* and outer diameter of the tube $D_{o}$
+where $x_{t}$ is dependent on the tube spacing *w* and the outer diameter of the tube $D_{o}$

 $x_{t} = \frac{w - D_{o}}{4}$